react-native-community/reproducer-react-native/README.md

 # React Native Reproducer

-This is the official React Native **reproducer** template.
+This is the React Native **reproducer** template.

 You can use this template to create a minimal, complete, and reproducible project that the community can use to understand what's your problem.
 You can read more about the principles of a good reproducible project [here](https://stackoverflow.com/help/mcve).

 This template is up to date with `react-native@latest` as you can find it on [npm](https://www.npmjs.com/package/react-native/v/latest).